What do you love about coaching?

 I help people BE the person they want and need to be to in order to achieve what they want in any situation.

 My professional certification and training as a Certified Professional Co-active Coach (CPCC) is with the Co-active Training Institute (CTI).
-I'm also accredited through the International Coach Federation (ICF) as an Associate Certified Coach (ACC).
+I'm also accredited through the International Coach Federation (ICF) as an Professional Certified Coach (PCC).

 Delighted to have John featuring as a regular of The Lockdown Sessions podcast in Episode 16, 31, 40, 52 and 64.
 Details of how to listen and subscribe can be found via our Leaning Lounge page.